-INCREASE IN BUILDING ENTITLEMENTS Minimum Standard for Very High Hazard Wastewater Management Reports Report Element Minimum Standard Nominal Level of Detail Report Element Nominal Level of Detail Introduction and Background Name, contact details and qualifications of author(s). • Site location and owner. • Allotment size (m 2 or ha).
-One page of text and tables.
-Dackground Proposed / existing water supply.
+М INCREASE IN BUILDING ENTITLEMENTS S Dagement Benorts Report Element Minimum Standard Nominal Level of Detail Introduction and Name, contact details and qualifications of author(s).
+Site location and owner.
+Allotment size (m2 or ha).
+Background Proposed / existing water supply.
 Number of new building entitlements.
 Availability of sewer.
 Broad overview of locality and landscape characteristics.
 Paragraph and locality map. • Details of the date and time of assessment in addition to statements confirming the methods used to complete the assessment.
-Paragraph or table Site assessment that considers all parameters listed in Table 6-1 of the DAF in accordance with AS/NZS 1547:2012.
-Table(s) Detailed review of available published soils information for the site. • 1 page Site and Soil Soil assessment that considers all parameters listed in Table 6-1 of the DAF in accordance with AS/NZS 1547:2012. • Table(s) Assessment Where multiple soil facets are present the site plan should show the approximate boundary between facets.
-Minimum 3 soil test pits per soil facet.
-Detailed explanation of the implications of observed site and soil features for system design and performance.
+Paragraph or table • Site assessment that considers all parameters listed in Table 6-1 of the DAF in accordance with AS/NZS 1547:2012 . • Table(s) Detailed review of available published soils information for the site. • 1 page Site and Soil • Soil assessment that considers all parameters listed in Table 6-1 of the DAF in accordance with AS/NZS 1547:2012 . • Table(s) Assessment • Where multiple soil facets are present the site plan should show the approximate boundary between facets.
+Minimum 3 soil test pits per soil facet. • Detailed explanation of the implications of observed site and soil features for system design and performance.
 Up to 1 page of explanation and recommended design elements to overcome constraints.
-Assessment of the existing condition of the receiving environment and sensitivity to on-site system impacts. • Up to one page.
-Summarise potential treatment and land application systems • Table. considered including advantages and limitations. • 1-2 pages. • Detailed justification of selection of potential treatment and land System Selection and Design application systems.
-Sizing of land application systems using daily soil water, nutrient and pathogen balances (see Technical Manual).
-These calculations will be undertaken as part of the detailed cumulative impact assessment.
-Table summarising inputs and assumptions accompanied by a summary table of results and paragraph justifying calculations.
-Survey plan.
+Assessment of the existing condition of the receiving environment and sensitivity to on-site system impacts.
+Up to one page. • Summarise potential treatment and land application systems considered including advantages and limitations.
+Table.
+System Selection • Detailed justification of selection of potential treatment and land application systems.
+Table summarising inputs and and Design • Sizing of land application systems using daily soil water, nutrient and pathogen balances (see Technical Manual).
+These calculations will be undertaken as part of the detailed cumulative impact assessment. assumptions accompanied by a summary table of results and paragraph justifying calculations. • Survey plan.
 Minimum Site Plan (1:500).
-Proposed allotment boundaries, dimensions and area; Location of existing buildings, swimming pools, paths, groundwater bores, dams and waterways; Site Plan • Location of exclusion zones (e.g. setback distances and unsuitable site and soil conditions); Location of EMAs and an indicative LAA and reserves (where applicable) to clearly demonstrate viability; Two metre elevation contours; and Location of existing and proposed drainage pipework (centreline).
-Summary of approach taken and confirmation of compliance with the Minimum Standards documented in Up to 2 pages. • Table 2-15.
+Proposed allotment boundaries, dimensions and area; Location of existing buildings, swimming pools, paths, groundwater bores, dams and waterways; Site Plan Location of exclusion zones (e.g. setback distances and unsuitable site and soil conditions); Location of EMAs and an indicative LAA and reserves (where applicable) to clearly demonstrate viability; Two metre elevation contours; and Location of existing and proposed drainage pipework (centreline).
+Summary of approach taken and confirmation of compliance with the Minimum Standards desumented in Up to 2 pages. • Table 2-15.
 4-8 pages of tables, figures and text.
-Cumulative Impacts Methodology documenting the basis and source of input data including reference to site specific data, published information or the Technical Manual to justify use.
-4-8 pages of tables, figures and text Results demonstrating compliance with local water quality objectives and adequate management of health risk as defined and demonstrated in Section 7 and 10 of the Technical Manual. (refer to the Technical Manual).Up to 4 pages.
-Brief discussion of long-term risks to health and environment and recommended management measures to address impacts. -1 Soil bore logs for all test pits.
-N/A Appondiana Raw laboratory results for soil analysis.
-Appendices All design calculations and assumptions including screenshots of cumulative impact spreadsheets/models.
+Cumulative Impacts Methodology documenting the basis and source of input data including reference to site specific data, published information or the Tastala Information and the specific data. • 4.9 pages of tables figures and tout Results demonstrating compliance with local water quality objectives and adequate management of health risk as defined and demonstrated in Section 7 and 10 of the Technical Manual (refer to the Technical Manual).
+Up to 4 pages.
+Brief discussion of long-term risks to health and environment and recommended management measures to address impacts.
+Soil bore logs for all test pits.
+N/A Annendices Raw laboratory results for soil analysis. трропаюса All design calculations and assumptions including screenshots of cumulative impact spreadsheets/models.